cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     It would be a meaningful enhancement of CrypTool, to implement these requirements on evaluating random number generators and also to visualize them.
+  - Usage of the already integrated 3-D visualization of random numbers in order to emphasize weaknesses of random number generators (like with LCG) by showing the hyper planes you can see when turning the cube.
+  - Additional randomness tests (coming from the Spanish version)

 - Implement further standards and refer to all places, where they (e.g. PKCS#5) are used, from a menu and from the online